Dynatrace/dynatrace-configuration-as-code-samples/well_architected_framework_validation/README.md

    export SLO_EVALUATION_WINDOW="-<time period>" # e.g. -5m,-1h,-2d
    ```

-8. Run the below command to generate a specific SRG configurations for your application that has been set in RELEASE_PRODUCT environment variable.
+7. Run the below command to generate a specific SRG configurations for your application that has been set in RELEASE_PRODUCT environment variable.

     ``` bash
     sh update-srg-id.sh
     ```

-9. Run the below command to apply the workflow and SRG configurations along with the synthetic location configurations
+8. Run the below command to apply the workflow and SRG configurations to your Dynatrace environment.

    First, run with '--dry-run' option to validate the template monaco configurations with the given environment variables.
     ``` bash